-Harper Grey lawyers have represented both plaintiffs and defendants in class actions lawsuits.
+Our lawyers have recognized expertise representing both plaintiffs and defendants in a broad spectrum of class action lawsuits.
 We have also acted for other groups who have a vested interest in outcomes, such as not-for-profit associations.

 Autism Class Action